 Choir is offered to students in grades 5-8.
-Choir is held on Thursdays from 2:45 - 3:45 PM.
-Students who choose to participate in Choir will lead the singing at the all school Masses each Tuesday at 8:30 AM.
+Choir is held on on a designated predetermined day from 2:45 - 3:30 PM.
+Students who choose to participate in Choir will lead the singing at all school Masses each Tuesday at 8:30 AM.
 There is no fee to be a choir member, only the commitment to attend all practices.